-The Study in the Middle East Programme (SiMO) offers students the opportunity to spend an ecumenical study year at the evangelical Near East School of Theology (NEST) in Beirut.
+The Studies in the Middle East Programme (SiMO) offers students the opportunity to spend an ecumenical study year at the evangelical Near East School of Theology (NEST) in Beirut.
 Future theologians are not the only ones who can benefit from this study trip.

 The Evangelical Mission in Solidarity (EMS) connects Christians around the world to form a significant fellowship.
 It creates opportunities for encounters, encourages international exchange and invites people to be active with others.